Abhi230606/To-Do-Project/README.md

 CSS
 JavaScript

-This app was a fun way to practice JavaScript DOM manipulation and improve my front-end skills.
+This project was a fun and educational experience that helped me kickstart my web development journey.
+I’m excited to continue building more projects and improving my skills!
 Feel free to check it out, use it, or suggest improvements!